rspamd/rspamd.com/doc/configuration/metrics.md

 }
 ~~~

-To redefine symbols for the existing groups, it is recommended to use a specific `local.d` or `override.d` file, for example, `local.d/rbl_group.conf` to add your custom RBLs.
-To get the full list of such files, you can take a look over the `groups.conf` file in the main Rspamd configuration directory (e.g. `/etc/rspamd/groups.conf`).
+To modify symbols for existing groups, it is advisable to utilize dedicated files in either the `local.d` or `override.d` directory.
+For instance, you can create a file named `local.d/rbl_group.conf` to incorporate your custom RBLs.
+To obtain a comprehensive list of these files, you can refer to the `groups.conf` file located in the primary Rspamd configuration directory (e.g., `/etc/rspamd/groups.conf`).

 ### Actions